Probabilistic Fair Clustering: Experiments

 \subsection{The Large Cluster Assumption}

 Here we test our algorithm for the case of probabilistically assigned multiple colors under Assumption~\ref{lc_assumption}, which addresses cases where the optimal clustering does not include pathologically small clusters.
 We use the $\cens$~\cite{meek2002learning} dataset.
 We note that $\cens$ is large, with over 2.4 million points.
 We use age groups (attribute \texttt{dAge} in the dataset) as our fairness attribute, which yields $7$ age groups (colors).\footnote{Group $0$ is extremely rare, to the point that it violates the ``large cluster'' assumption for most experiments; therefore, we merged it with Group $1$, its nearest age group.} We then sample 100,000 data points and use them to train an SVM classifier\footnote{We followed standard procedures and ended up with a standard RBF-based SVM; the accuracy of this SVM is somewhat orthogonal to the message of this paper, and rather serves to illustrate a real-world, noisy labeler.} to predict the age group memberships.
 The classifier achieves an accuracy of around 68\%.
 We use the classifier to predict the memberships of another 100,000 points not included in the training set, and sample from that to form the probabilistic assignment of colors.
+Although as stated earlier we should try all possible combinations in closing and opening the color-blind centers, we keep all centers as they are.
+It is expected that this heuristic would not lead to a much higher cost if the dataset and the choice of the color-blind centers is sufficiently well-behaved.

 Fig.~\ref{exp_lc} shows the output of our large cluster algorithm over 100,000 points and $k=5$ clusters with varying lower bound assumptions.
 Since the clusters here are large, we normalize the additive violations by the cluster size.
 We see that our algorithm results in normalized violation that decrease as the lower bound on the cluster size increases.
 The $\POF$ is high relative to our previous experiments, but still less than 50\%.